 Hunger and Headache

-Migraine sufferers often note that missing meals can trigger headache.
-Long periods of time between meals may trigger migraine attacks, or cause headache to be more severe because of low blood glucose levels.
+Migraine sufferers often note that missing meals can trigger headaches.
+Long periods of time between meals may trigger migraine attacks, or cause headaches to be more severe because of low blood glucose levels.
 The risk of developing a headache increases with the amount of time between meals.
 Migraine patients should make time for small frequent meals.
 Regular daily meal times, in addition to regular sleep schedules and exercise, are associated with less frequent migraines.

 Migraine Dietary Triggers

 Migraine is a very common problem.
 It affects about 18% of all women and 6% of all men.
 Studies have shown migraine is a genetic disorder, however, environment, lifestyle, and diet can still play a large role in how often you get migraines.

 Commonly reported migraine triggers to include alcohol (especially red wine and beer), chocolate, aged cheese, cured meats, smoked fish, yeast extract, food preservatives that contain nitrates and nitrites, artificial sweeteners, and monosodium glutamate (MSG).
 There are a few important things to remember about migraine food triggers:

 - Migraine attacks are often due to multiple factors.
 There are many non-dietary trigger factors for migraine.
 When you’re already stressed, not sleeping well, and not exercising, eating a food trigger may make it more likely to have a migraine attack.
 In this case, it is the combination of all of these different things that contribute to the migraine, and not just the one food.